 That is our focus as well.

-Best of all, we’ve created unique membership programs to keep your plan up to date year in and year out as well as give you access to our Trusted Team of Legal Experts for guidance on ANY legal or financial matter.
+On top of all that, we’ve created unique membership programs to keep your plan up to date year in and year out.
+You'll also get access to our Trusted Team of Legal Experts for guidance on ANY legal or financial matter.

 Lastly, we believe your financial wealth is a small part of your overall “Family Wealth” which is made up of your far more valuable, Intellectual, Spiritual and Human assets – who you are and what’s important to you.

-Most estate plans are only able to transfer your financial wealth onto the next generation.
 The intangible nature of your much greater wealth has made it difficult to capture and it is most often lost when someone passes.
-How much do you know about your grandparents values?
+How much do you know about your grandparents' values?
 Their most prized personal possessions?
 How they felt about you?
-What they had learned during their lifetime?
+What lessons they learned during their lifetime?